pedestal/pedestal-docs/documentation/application-overview.md

 app-tutorial on [simulating effects](https://github.com/pedestal/app-tutorial/wiki/Simulating-Effects).

+### Why are there five functions?
+Did we miss one?

+We didn't miss one.
+If anything we have some redundancy here.

+One goal of Pedestal is to allow developers to use pure functions as much as possible when writing an application.
+Each of these functions does one thing.
+At a minimum, we need to do three things:

+* process input
+* derive values
+* generate output

+We have provided two ways to derive values and generate output:

+New values can be derived with

+* derive
+* continue

+Output can be generated with

+* emit
+* effect

+As with Clojure reference types, we supply the functions which generate new values from old values and we let the reference type take care of the hard work of coordination.

 ### Possible changes to this model

-It is likely that a future version of Pedestal will move emitters and effect functions out of the core.
+It is likely that a future version of Pedestal will move emit and effect functions out of the core.
 We may also remove derive and use continue for recursion and dataflow.
 The output of the core would be the change report which is currently used internally to trigger flow.
+This will make the core of Pedestal more generally useful.

 ### Dataflow